seq-code/documentation/README.md

   taxon, how can I register it?

 ## Guides
-- [etymology](guide/etymology.md): How do I Fill the Etymology Table?
+- [etymology](guide/etymology.md): How do I fill the etymology table?
+- [dictionary](guide/dictionary.md): How do I use dictionary lookups?
 - [curation SOP](guide/curation.md): How are names internally curated?

 ## Explanation